 Gold Delta SkyMiles® Business Credit Card from American Express vs. United MileagePlus® Explorer Card

-The sign-up bonuses on these cards is identical -- 30,000 bonus miles when you spend $1,000 in the first three months.
 Neither card has an annual fee the first year and their fees increase to $95 thereafter.
-The tiered points structure also is similar, as both the United MileagePlus® Explorer Card and Gold Delta SkyMiles® Business Credit Card from American Express offer two miles per dollar on their respective airlines and one mile per dollar on all other purchases.
+The tiered rewards structure also is similar, as both the United MileagePlus® Explorer Card and Gold Delta SkyMiles® Business Credit Card from American Express offer two miles per dollar on their respective airlines and one mile per dollar on all other purchases.
 However, the two miles per dollar with United is just for ticket purchases.
 Delta offers two miles per dollar on all airline-related purchases, including in-flight purchases and Delta vacation packages.

 Both cards offer free checked baggage for one piece of luggage, no foreign transaction fees, and rental car and travel insurance.
 However, United offers lost luggage reimbursement for up to $3,000 per passenger and 10,000 bonus miles after you spend $25,000 on your card each calendar year.
 Aside from these two features, the differences between the two cards are negligible.